isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 ### Compliance
 - **Isomer is in direct contact with IM8 to ensure compliance of all websites it hosts on the platform.** There are restrictions on certain CMS actions to ensure compliance with government regulations, such as preventing required pages (e.g. privacy, terms of use) from being deleted.
-- **By using Isomer, your site is compliant with all applicable IM8 clauses by default, including any amendments.** The Isomer Team manages all security centrally, including any security testing (e.g. VAPT) and audits or tests. **You do not need to do these independently.**
+- **By using Isomer, your site is automatically compliant with all applicable IM8 clauses.** The Isomer Team manages all security centrally, including any security testing (e.g. VAPT) and audits or tests. **You do not need to do these independently.**

-- You can reach out to [Isomer Support](mailto:%20support@isomer.gov.sg) for further clarification on specific clauses.
+You can reach out to [Isomer Support](mailto:%20support@isomer.gov.sg) for further clarification on specific clauses.

 - Internal Risk Assessment Checklist is not applicable to Isomer (?) as part of the security review for compliance with IM8

----

-Have more questions?
-Ask us at [support@isomer.gov.sg](mailto:%20support@isomer.gov.sg)